 - 6. Make the applicable changes as described in the applicable SK article, or as instructed by Check Point Support. - 7.
 Save the changes in the file and exit the editor. - 8.
 Connect with SmartConsole to the applicable Domain Management Server. - 9.
 In SmartConsole, install the Access Control Policy on the applicable Security Gateway or Cluster object.

 Location of 'user.def' Files on the Management Server

 The 'user.def' files contain the user-defined implied rules.

-Important - You must edit the file in the context of the applicable Domain Management Server.
-To go to the required context, use the command "mdsenv <IP Address or Name of Domain Management Server>".
+You must edit this file in the context of the applicable Domain Management Server.